Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ```

 > **Note:** Exact Term searching, using equals operator (`=field:exact` in the samples above), is only allowed if default Alfresco Repository configuration has been changed in order to enable this feature.

-Fields fall into three types: property fields, special fields, and fields for data types.

 Fields fall into three types, property fields, special fields, and fields for data types.
 Property fields evaluate the search term against a particular property, special fields are described in the following table, and data type fields evaluate the search term against all properties of the given type.